6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Like your natural teeth, you must clean your dentures daily.
 You can use a soft bristle toothbrush and a non-abrasive denture cleaner.
 This will remove plaque, stains, and odors.

+Remember to floss before brushing your dentures.
+You can use a water flosser, interdental brush, or threaded floss.
+As with natural teeth, you should brush and floss your dentures twice daily.
 If you have an implant-secured denture, you can remove your false teeth for cleaning.
-Then, place your dentures in a glass of denture cleaner at night.
+Then, at night, place your dentures in a glass of denture cleaner.
 Keeping your dentures moist will prevent them from cracking or drying out.

-In addition, never skip your regular dentist appointments.
+Also, never skip your regular dentist appointments.
 During routine visits, Dr. Duling will check your denture to ensure it’s stable.
 She will also check your implants to ensure they are stable and healthy.
 Dental cleanings are still valuable if you have a denture.
 Cleanings prevent bacterial buildup on the false teeth and gums that can contribute to cavities or gum disease.

 Get a Lasting Tooth Restoration